projectblacklight/blacklight_oai_provider/README.md

 OAI-PMH service endpoint for Blacklight applications

 ## Description
-The BlacklightOaiProvider plugin provides an [Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH)](http://www.openarchives.org/pmh/) data provider endpoint, using the [ruby-oai gem](https://github.com/code4lib/ruby-oai), that let service providers harvest that metadata.
+The BlacklightOaiProvider plugin provides an [Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH)](http://www.openarchives.org/pmh/) data provider endpoint, using the [ruby-oai gem](https://github.com/code4lib/ruby-oai).
+This endpoint enables service providers harvest a data provider's metadata.

 ### Versioning
 Starting `v4.1` major plugin versions are synced with major Blacklight versions.
 The last known version to work with Blacklight 3.x/Rails 3.x is `v0.1.0`.

-A few maintenance branches have been left in place in case there is interest to add support for older versions of rails/blacklight:
+A few maintenance branches have been left in place in case there is interest to add support for older versions of Rails/Blacklight:

 `v3.x` -> Support for Blacklight 3.0

 `v4.x` -> Support for Blacklight 4.0 and Rails 3.0

 ## Requirements
-A Rails app running Blacklight 4.x and Rails 4.x.
+A Rails app running Rails 4.x and Blacklight 4.x.

-OAI-PMH requires a timestamp field for all records, so your Solr index should include an appropriate field.
+OAI-PMH requires a timestamp field for all records.
+The Solr index should include an appropriate field.
 This field should be able to support date range queries.
 By default, the name of this field is `timestamp` (more on how to configure this below).

 A properly configured documentHandler in the blacklight/solr configuration.